 Chapters Description Planning a Subsystem This chapter focuses on technical terms and knowledge needed to plan and implement storage array subsystems.
 2. Planning Storage Configurations Plan the storage configuration of your subsystem, using individual disk drives (JBOD), storageset types (mirrorsets, stripesets, and so on), and/or partitioned drives.
 This chapter describes addressing conventions, configuration rules, creating storage profiles, and creating storage maps.
-3. Preparing the host system How to prepare your Sun Solaris host computer to accommodate the HSG80 controller storage subsystem.
+3. Preparing the host system How to prepare your IBM AIX host computer to accommodate the HSG80 controller storage subsystem.
 4. Installing, Configuring the HSG Agent The Agent for HSG for a specific operating system polls the storage.
 5. FC Configuration Procedures How to configure a subsystem that uses Fibre Channel (FC) fabric topology.
-In fabric topology, the controller connects to its hosts through switches.
-A section of this chapter describes the differences and configuration processes for Sun servers and adapters for loop and switch support.
+In fabric topology, the controller connects to its hosts through hubs.
+Once the StorageWorks Solution Software has been installed, logical units may be created on the RAID Array and configured into the system.
+Be sure the agent and client are installed before logical units are created.
 6. Configuration using CLI How-to example of configuring a storage subsystem using the Command Line Interpreter (CLI).
 7. Backup, Clone, Move Data Description of common procedures that are not mentioned elsewhere in this guide.
-Backing Up Subsystem Configuration Cloning Data for Backup Moving Storagesets
+Backing Up Subsystem Configuration Cloning Data for Backup Creating CLONES and SNAPSHOTS for Volume Groups Moving Storagesets